SmileiPIC/tutorials/advanced_breit_wheeler.rst

   - 3. the quantum parameter time the weight (``weight_chi``)
   - 4. the species energy distribution

-  The particle binning diagnostics are damped every 500 iterations.
+  The particle binning diagnostics are written every 500 iterations.

 ----